Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 These flags are defined by driver, their number and names (and also meaning) are device dependent.
 For compact bitset format, names can be retrieved as ``ETH_SS_PRIV_FLAGS`` string set.
-If verbose bitset format is requested, response uses all private flags supported by the device as mask so that client gets the full information without having to fetch the string set with names.
+If verbose bitset format is requested, response uses all private flags supported by the woke device as mask so that client gets the woke full information without having to fetch the woke string set with names.

 PRIVFLAGS_SET